- 📖 Geeky Medics OSCE Book

 - 🗂️ Flashcard Collections | OSCE, Medicine, Surgery, Anatomy

 To be the first to know about our latest videos subscribe to our YouTube channel 🙌

 Dementia is irreversible, progressive decline and impairment of more than one aspect of higher brain function (concentration, memory, language, personality, emotion).
 This occurs without impairment of consciousness.

 Dementia can only be proven post-mortem with histological evidence.
-However, diagnosis is often made based on gathering of clinical information – from the history (patient and collateral), cognitive tests (6-CIT, GPCOG, 7-minute screen etc), and formal neuropsychological assessment.
+However, diagnosis is usually made clinically from the history (patient and collateral), cognitive tests (6-CIT, GPCOG, 7-minute screen etc), and formal neuropsychological assessment.